watson/git-att/README.md

 # git-att

-Check if any of your git projects needs attention:
+Check if the current git project needs attention by checking the following:

-Runs through all your code projects and checks the following:

 - Is the repo on the master branch?
 - Is the current branch ahead of the remote tracking branch?